Sledging (cricket): Origin

 Australia's Steve Waugh has called sledging a practice of 'mental disintegration'.

 Australian newspapers acknowledged "sledging" as a term in the mid-1970s.
 Despite the relatively recent coining of the term, the practice is as old as cricket itself, with historical accounts of witty banter between players being quite common.
 W. G. Grace and his brother E. M. were noted throughout their careers for being "noisy and boisterous" on the field.
 W. G. admitted that they used to "chaff" (i.e., tease) opponents, and this is seen as part of the gamesmanship for which E. M. and W. G. were always controversial.

 According to Ian Chappell, the use of "sledging" as a term originated at Adelaide Oval in either the 1963–1964 or 1964–1965 Sheffield Shield competition.
 Chappell claims that a cricketer who swore in the presence of a woman was said to have reacted to an incident "like a sledgehammer".
 As a result, the direction of insults or obscenities at opponents became known as "sledging".

 According to the BBC's Pat Murphy: "My understanding is that it came from the mid-sixties and a guy called Grahame Corling, who used to open the bowling for New South Wales and Australia … apparently the suggestion was that this guy's wife was [having an affair] with another team-mate, and when he came into bat [the fielding team] started singing "When a Man Loves A Woman", the old Percy Sledge number."

 The 1974–75 Australians were labelled the Ugly Australians for their hard-nosed cricket, verbal abuse and hostile fast bowling.
-"Behind the batsmen, Rod Marsh and his captain Ian Chappell would vie with each other in profanity", and Tom Graveney wrote "It was an open secret that he used to encourage his players to give a lot of verbal abuse to rival batsman when they were at the wicket in an attempt to break their concentration."
+"Behind the batsmen, Rod Marsh and his captain Ian Chappell would vie with each other in profanity", and Tom Graveney wrote "It was an open secret that [Ian Chappell] used to encourage his players to give a lot of verbal abuse to rival batsman when they were at the wicket in an attempt to break their concentration."

 West Indian batsman Viv Richards was notorious for punishing bowlers that dared to sledge him, so much so that many opposing captains banned their players from the practice.
 However, in a county game against Glamorgan, Greg Thomas attempted to sledge him after he had played and missed at several balls in a row.
 He informed Richards: "It's red, round and weighs about five ounces, in case you were wondering."
 Richards hammered the next delivery out of the cricket ground and into the nearby River Taff.
 Turning to the bowler, he commented: "Greg, you know what it looks like, now go and find it."